ltruncel/Bertelsmann_60daysofudacity/README.md

 ## Day 23 - 1.2.21

 :cherry_blossom: I wrapped up with the practice project and went through the sample solution walkthrough.
-The first steps to solve this problem are as follows:
+The steps to solve this problem are as follows:
 - Bring in the diamond data with an input tool.
-Use the select tool to check the relations between carat and price, if preferred.
+(Use the select tool to check the relations between carat and price, if preferred.)
 - Add the linear regression tool.
 Select price as the target variable and the remaining factors as predictive variables.
 - Check the p-values of predictive variables.
 Disregard those that are not statistically significant.
 We want those with p-values that are <0.05.
 - Look at the adjusted R-squared.
 It's above 0.9 so it's good.
+(See my Day 5 and Day 8 posts for more info about R-squared.)
 - Apply our model to the batch of 3,000 to make a prediction and recommendation.
 - Use the score tool and bring in the new_diamonds data set.
 - Bring in a summarize tool to add all the predicted prices together.
 This gives us an estimate of the total retail value of the batch of 3,000 diamonds.
 - Come up with a bid price by multiplying 0.7 to the estimate of the total retail value of the batch of 3,000 diamonds.
 Thus we've completed the project.

+## Day 24 - 1.3.21

+:cherry_blossom: I ran the practice project again, with a cleaner connection: